thomyphan/counterfactual-planning/README.md

 This software is based on the open-loop MCTS implementation from [1] as well as the original POMCP implementation from [2].

-Featured algorithms:
-    - Counterfactual Open-loop Reasoning with Ad hoc Learning (CORAL) [3]
+Featured algorithm: Counterfactual Open-loop Reasoning with Ad hoc Learning (CORAL) [3]

 ## Usage
 The code requires the external libraries [`BOOST 1.81.0`](https://www.boost.org/) and [`CMake`](https://cmake.org) for building the code.